GoogleCloudPlatform/flink-on-k8s-operator/docs/developer-guide.md

 make deploy
 ```

-If you see the following error, it is likely that you are not using Kustomize v2.
+If you see the following error, it is likely that you are using Kustomize v3, give v2 a try.

 ```
 Error: json: cannot unmarshal string into Go struct field Kustomization.patches of type types.Patch